karlospn/how-to-containerize-a-line-of-business-dotnet-app-without-using-dockerfile/README.md

 **What that really means?**

-One of the things I wanted to test is how the .NET 7 SDK container support works when the app needs some private resources, that's why you won't be able to execute the API because the app and the Dockerfile contains a pair of private resources.
+One of the things I wanted to test is how the .NET SDK container support works when the app needs some private resources, that's why you won't be able to execute the API because the app and the Dockerfile contains a few private references.

 To be more precise:
-- The app has a few references to private packages hosted on my private Azure DevOps feed.
+- The app references a few private packages hosted on my private ``Azure DevOps`` feed.
-- The ``Dockerfile`` uses a pair of private images as base images.
-Those images are hosted on my private ECR repository.
-Using a platform image instead of using directly the public Microsoft images is a good security practice and also quite common in the enterprise.
+- The ``Dockerfile`` uses a 2 private images as base images.
+Those images are hosted on my private ``AWS ECR`` repository.

 ### **What can I do with this repository?**